michaeldickens/Modeling-Human-Trajectory/README.md

+# Michael Dickens' extensions

+"fit.py" fits historical Gross World Product (GWP) to a hyperbola over various time ranges.

+"data/GWP.csv" contains the same data as "GWP.xlsx", but I converted it to CSV to make it easier to analyze with Python.

+"data/Time to Doomsday.xlsx" plots some results that I generated using "fit.py".

+# David Roodman's original README

 Code and data archive for working paper version of Roodman, "Modeling the Human Trajectory"

 "GWP.xlsx" exhibits the data set construction and its "Data" tab is accessed directly by "Modeling GWP.do"